legendu-net/blog/misc/content/2017-06-11-tips-for-creating-docker-images.markdown

 but rather for convenient reference of the author and future improvement.
 **

-1. ADD vs COPY: ADD auto untar which is tricky.
+1. The `COPY` command copies a file or directory to the Docker image to be built.
+    In addition to copying the file/directory,
+    the `ADD` command also untars the file if it is a `tar` file.
-It is suggested that you avoid use ADD unless you are clear about the side effect.
+    It is suggested that you avoid use the `ADD` command unless you are clear about the side effect.

 5. Docker caches building operations.
     When cache for an operation is available,
-Docker use the cache layer directly and avoiding building the layer again.
+    Docker use the cache layer directly and avoid building the layer again.

-7. docker `ARG` for build-time and `ENV` for run-time
+7. The command `ARG` creates environment variables for build-time while the command `ENV` creates environment variables for run-time.
+    Notice that substring does not work with environment variables created by `ARG`!
+    For example,
+    if you have a variable created as `ARG version=6.7.6_11`.
+    `${version:0:3}` won't work in a Dockerfile.

 4. You have to tag an image into a docker repository so that you can push the image into the repository.

 1. it might be a good idea to expose an additional port in docker, if not sure how many services will be used ...